Immagine rappresentativa

 Selection and Pre-Matching

-Young refugees are identified and selected in the host country, where they attend a pre-course before undergoing further selection.
-They are then prepared for interviews and introduced to companies that have chosen to participate in the program, with the aim of facilitating an initial match between candidates and employers.
+Young refugees are identified and selected in the host country, where they attend a preliminary pre-course leading to a further selection phase.
+They are then prepared for interviews and introduced to the companies participating in the program, with the aim of facilitating an initial matching between candidates and employers.

 Development of Hard and Soft Skills

-Next comes a 10-week training program that includes 160 hours of IT training and 133 hours of civic-linguistic education (100 hours of Italian at A1 level, 25 hours of civic education and specific terminology) and Workplace Health and Safety training (8 hours).
-Of these, 60 hours are conducted in person, while the remaining are delivered remotely from Italy.
-Additionally, 12 hours of advanced IT coaching have been provided online by the local academy.
+Next, participants begin a 10-week training program that includes 160 hours of IT training and 133 hours of civic-linguistic education (100 hours of Italian language at A1 level, 25 hours of civic education and sector-specific vocabulary) plus 8 hours of workplace health and safety training.
+Of the total hours, 60 are delivered in person, while the remaining sessions are provided remotely from Italy.
+An additional 12 hours of advanced IT coaching are offered online by the Local Academy.

-At the end of the training program, students take three in-person tests (technical, civic-linguistic, and workplace safety) assessing all the topics covered over the 10 weeks.
-Upon successful completion, they receive certifications and proceed to the next phase, which includes initiating the visa application process needed to come to Italy and formalizing a work contract of at least 12 months agreed upon with the companies.
+At the end of the training program, students take three in-person exams (technical, civic-linguistic, and workplace safety) covering all topics studied during the 10 weeks and receive the corresponding certifications.
+Only those who pass all tests successfully proceed to the next phase, which involves starting the visa application process required for their arrival in Italy and formalizing a minimum 12-month employment contract agreed upon with the participating companies.

 Post-Arrival Support in Italy

-Upon arrival in Italy, young refugees receive initial support, including assistance in finding housing for the first three months, promoting social integration through community matching, and facilitating their workplace onboarding.
+Upon arrival in Italy, young refugees receive initial support, including assistance in finding housing for the first three months, help fostering social integration through community matching, and continued support for workplace integration.

 IT Training - Online Java Backend